PowerShell

 **Logs:** Windows Defender lo reporta en `Operational log` o en el SIEM.

 AMSI bloquea muchos payloads conocidos.
-Es necesario evadirlo: [#amsi-.net-bypass](https://www.xtormin.com/pentesting-en-infraestructuras/windows#amsi-.net-bypass "mention")
+Es necesario evadirlo: [/pages/nYYoo7pyFz6jY0f142tB#amsi-.net-bypass](https://www.xtormin.com/pentesting-en-infraestructuras/red-interna/pages/nYYoo7pyFz6jY0f142tB#amsi-.net-bypass "mention")

 ### **Constrained Language Mode (CLM)**